Oxford Breast Imaging Centre (OBIC)

 In addition, the department provides an Assessment Clinic at the OBIC for women whose mammograms showed a possible abnormality.
 At the assessment clinic, further tests are carried out, including ultrasound imaging and core biopsies.

 Furthermore, the department also provides a symptomatic service by GP and specialist referral for women of any age who present with breast problems.
-The symptomatic clinic takes place at the OBIC and at the John Radcliffe Hospital.
+The symptomatic clinic takes place at the OBIC.

 Go to top…

 - Breast Screening Clinics: Monday to Friday 9.00am - 4.30pm